Demand and Welfare Analysis in Discrete Choice Models with Social Interactions: INTRODUCTION

-\textbf{Literature Review and Contributions}: Seminal contributions to the econometrics of social interactions include Manski (1993) for continuous outcomes, and Brock and Durlauf (2001a) for binary outcomes.
-More recently, there has been a surge of research on the related theme of network models, c.f. de Paula (2016).
-On the other hand, the econometric analysis of welfare in standard discrete choice settings, i.e. with heterogeneous consumers but without social spillover, started with Domencich and McFadden (1977), with later contributions by Daly and Zachary (1978), Small and Rosen (1981), and Bhattacharya (2018).
-The present paper builds on these two separate literatures to examine how social interactions influence welfare effects of policy-interventions and the identifiability of such welfare effects from standard choice data.
-In the context of binary choice with social interactions, Brock and Durlauf (2001a, Sec 3.3) discussed how to rank different possible equilibria resulting from policy interventions in terms of social utility -- as opposed to individual welfare.
-They used log-sum type formulae, as in Small and Rosen (1981), to calculate the average indirect utility for specific realized values of covariates and average peer choice.
-Such calculations are not directly useful for our purpose.
-This is because the aggregate income transfer that restores average \emph{social} utility to its pre-intervention level does not equal the average of \emph{individual} compensating variations that restore individual utilities to their pre-intervention level.
-The latter is related to the concept of average deadweight loss, i.e. the efficiency cost of interventions, and consequently has received the most attention in the recent literature on empirical welfare analysis, c.f.
-Hausman and Newey (2016), Bhattacharya (2015), McFadden and Train (2019), and it is this notion of individual welfare that we are interested in.
+\textbf{Literature Review and Contributions}: Seminal contributions to the econometrics of social interactions include Manski (1993) for continuous outcomes, and Brock and Durlauf (2001) (henceforth, BD01) for binary outcomes.
+Bisin, Moro and Topa (2011) discuss some issues related to identification and estimation of structural parameters in choice models with social interaction and multiple equilibria but do not cover welfare analysis.
+More recently, there has been a surge of research on the related theme of network models, cf. de Paula (2017) who provides a comprehensive review of the relevant literature.
+On the other hand, the econometric analysis of welfare in standard discrete choice settings, i.e., with heterogeneous consumers but without social spillover, started with Domencich and McFadden (1977), with later contributions by Daly and Zachary (1978), Small and Rosen (1981), and Bhattacharya (2018).
+The present paper builds on these two separate literatures to examine how social interactions influence welfare effects of policy interventions and the identifiability of such welfare effects from standard choice data.
+In the context of a logit binary choice model with social interactions, BD01 Sec 3.3 equations (16) and (17) discussed how to infer the sign of the differences between expected ex ante (indirect) utility at each possible equilibria resulting from the policy intervention being studied.
+This differs from the average of individual compensating variations that restore realized individual utilities to their pre-intervention level which is a money metric, unlike the BD01 measure, and hence can be directly compared with the cost of the intervention, yielding a theoretically justified measure of deadweight loss.
+Consequently, this measure has received the most attention in the recent literature on applied welfare analysis, cf. Hausman and Newey (2016), Bhattacharya (2015), McFadden and Train (2019).
 However, in settings involving spillover, we cannot use the methods of the above papers, as they do not allow for individual utilities to be affected by aggregate choices -- a feature that has fundamental implications for welfare analysis.
 Therefore, new methods are required for welfare calculations under spillover, which we develop in the present paper.